IAMconsortium/pyam/doc/source/data.rst

-The columns of the :code:`data` table are :code:`['model', 'scenario', 'region', 'unit', <time_format>, 'value']`, where :code:`time_format` is :code:`year` when timesteps are given in years (as :class:`int`) or :code:`time` when time is represented on a continuous scale (as :class:`pandas.datetime`.
+The columns of the :code:`data` table are :code:`['model', 'scenario', 'region', 'unit', <time_format>, 'value']`, where :code:`time_format` is :code:`year` when timesteps are given in years (as :class:`int`) or :code:`time` when time is represented on a continuous scale (as :class:`pandas.datetime`).

 .. _`custom columns`:

 Custom columns of the :code:`data` table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If an :class:`IamDataFrame` is initialised with columns that are neither in the list above nor can be interpreted as time dimension (in wide format), these columns are included in the :code:`data` table as :code:`extra_cols`.
+If an :class:`IamDataFrame` is initialised with columns that are not in the list above nor interpreted as belonging to the time dimension (in wide format), these columns are included in the :code:`data` table as :code:`extra_cols`.
-This feature can be used, for example, to distinguish between multiple stylized climate model providing different values for the variable :code:`Temperature|Global Mean` derived from the emissions timeseries of a scenario.
+This feature can be used, for example, to distinguish between multiple climate models providing different values for the variable :code:`Temperature|Global Mean`
+.

 .. warning::

-    Not all :class:`pyam` functions currently support the use with continuous time or custom columns of the :code:`data` table.
-Please reach out via the mailing list or GitHub issues if you are not sure whether your use cases is supported.
+    Not all :class:`pyam` functions currently support the continuous time or custom columns in a :code:`data` table.
+Please reach out via the mailing list or GitHub issues if you are not sure whether your use case is supported.

 .. warning::